 Each non-distributed test purpose, and each part of a distributed test purpose, is expected to register exactly one test purpose result code.
 A result code is a numeric value whose meaning is defined in a result code table.
-Each result code has an action associated with it which indicates what action the Test Case Manager (TCM) should take when a test purpose reports that result code.
-Possible values for this action are Continue which means that the TCM should continue to process the next test purpose (if any), or Abort which indicates that the TCM should abort the current test case.
+Each result code has an action associated with it which indicates what action should be taken when a test purpose reports that result code.
+Possible values for this action are Continue which means that the TCM should continue to process the next test purpose (if any) and tee should continue to process subsequent test cases (if any), or Abort which indicates that the TCM should abort the current test case and tee should abort the test run after processing this test case.